How to travel in Spain by bus

 High-speed trains connect the country fairly well, converging on its central capital, Madrid, but they can’t get you everywhere.
-For everywhere wild and rural in between, having a car is the easiest way to get around.
-However, when you’re on a budget, traveling solo, or aiming for more sustainable travel, the bus is best – and in Spain it can get you pretty far.
+For the wild and rural places in between, having a car is the easiest way to get around.
+However, when you’re on a budget, traveling solo or aiming for more sustainable travel, seeing Spain by bus is best.

 From long intercity trips to short seasonal routes, here’s everything you need to know about bus travel in Spain.